greg0x/zforge/memory-bank/techContext.md

 *   **Security:** Security is paramount, and all components must be designed to resist attacks.
 *   **Compatibility:** The system must be compatible with the Zcash protocol and network.

+## RPC Methods used by Customers
+The Zcashd Deprecation team engaged with customers and found that they are using the following RPC methods in production.
+They discussed and came to agreement on which component in the new Z3 stack should service each of these methods.
+The [data](./data/zcashd_deprecation_team_rpc_method_support_9apr2025.md) here is a snapshot from the Zcashd Deprecation ["RPC Method Support" Google Sheet](https://docs.google.com/spreadsheets/d/1UJxH1cowexGqadU32Uei5Qak6jGhXjb18-T_QBPmDAA) on 9 April 2025.

+It is very important that the project team focuses on the [agreed upon RPC mapping](./data/rpc_mapping.md) and figures out exactly which RPC will be served by which component, as ultimately this information will be used by Z3 to route requests to the right backend service.
+Note that the RPC Method Support list seems to be imcomplete, with many methods indicating that they will be served by either Zebra or Zaino or both.
+We urgently need to drive these decisions to ground in order to move forward.

+## RPC Methods exposed by Zcashd
+The following [RPC methods](./data/zcashd_RPC_methods.md) are all of the methods historically exposed by the legacy Zcashd software.

 ## Dependencies

 ### Z3 Wrapper Dependencies